artem-2024/core/README.md

-## Welcome
+## Welcome :)
-The [core] is a modified version of [meikoz's Basic core](https://github.com/meikoz/Basic),On the basis of which I wrote my own thoughts
+The [core] is a modified version of [meikoz's Basic core](https://github.com/meikoz/Basic),on the basis of which I wrote my own thoughts

+## Where is the use ?
+MVP,Retrofit,Beautiful log tool,Some widget...I will continue to update it

 ## Usage Gradle
-build.gradle中添加：
+build.gradle：
 ```
 repositories {
     maven { url "https://dl.bintray.com/oreo/oreo/" }